idaholab/moose/framework/doc/content/sqa/framework_srs.md

 !template! item key=system-security
 !! system-security-begin
-[!ac](MOOSE) based applications have no requirements or special needs related to system-security.
+[!ac](MOOSE) based applications have no requirements or special needs related to system security.
 The framework is designed to run completely in user-space with no elevated privileges required nor recommended.
 !! system-security-finish
 !template-end!